imgix/imgix.js/README.md

 <a name="picture-tags"></a>
 ### `picture` tags

-If you need art directed images, imgix.js plays nicely with the `picture` tag.
+If you need art-directed images, imgix.js plays nicely with the `picture` tag.
 This allows you to specify more advanced responsive images, by changing things such as the crop and aspect ratio for different screens.

 TODO